Monitoring your experiment

 Navigate to the Overview page on the Pioreactor web interface.
-Here you can scroll for graphs for growth rate, OD, normalized OD, and temperature.
+Here you can view live charts for growth rate, OD, normalized OD, and temperature.
 These overview graphs are used to monitor collected data during the experiment runtime.

-If you'd like to change the settings of your activities after you start, navigate back to the Pioreactors tab.
+To change the settings of activities after starting, navigate to the Pioreactors tab.
 Under Manage for a single Pioreactor or Manage all Pioreactors, click the Settings tab.

 Here you can change the settings of your activities (such as temperature, RPM, and dosing volume) without pausing or stopping the activity.